 Nick: Celtic has always been like a 3rd child for Kath and I. We've grown it ourselves and believe in what it's about.
-I've always enjoyed going to work at Celtic & Co, it's not often in life that you get that, especially after nearly 30 years!
+I've always enjoyed going to work at Celtic & Co, it's not often in life that you get that, especially after 30 years!

 As for the future, our aim is to continue to grow the company and offer a clothing and footwear range around the world in the most sustainable way possible.

 Q: Do you wear any of Celtic & Co's products?
 If so, what's your favourite?

 Nick: Of course I do!
 Kath and I always wanted to create and offer products for customers that we'd ourselves would enjoy too.
 I have jumpers, one of our classic sheepskin jackets, as well as boots and slippers.

 If I had to choose a favourite, it would have to be the Bootee Slipper.
 The only time you won't find me in them is if we are away on a hot holiday.
 They even come with me on the yearly snowboard trip!

 Q: When at home, how do you spend your down time?